hhhrrrttt222111/Patterns/Diamond/readme.md

-Create a Daimond Numeric pattern to print thr following pattern:-
+Create a Daimond Numeric pattern to print the following pattern:-

          1
         212